-^{} Property east of Green Valley Road has an approved tentative map on file with Solano County for 6 new lots.
+Property east of Green Valley Road has a recorded final map on file with Solano County for 6 lots.
 These lots are included in the maximum 400 unit count for this Specific Plan.

-SPECIAL STUDY AREA OWNERSHIP 2.4.4
+2.4.4 SPECIFIC PROJECT AREA OWNERSHIP

-The Middle Green Valley SSA is comprised of over 80 separate parcels and over 15 separate landowners, refer to Figure 2-7 Ownership Map.
+The Middle Green Valley Specific Project Area is comprised of over 80 separate parcels and over 15 separate landowners, refer to Figure 2-7 Ownership Map.
 This Specific Plan is the culmination of bringing together this group of landowners as well as members of the larger Green Valley community to craft an equitable consensus plan and transfer of development rights program (TDR).
 This Specific Plan describes the specific agreed upon implementation, unit distribution and design initiatives that reflect the conclusions and recommendations of this group as summarized in Section 2.5.
 See Section 4.2.3 for the transfer of development rights program and unit distribution.